PeeNelson/Multibit-Classic-0.5.19-change-byte/README.md

-A simple command line tool that exports the private Keys from a Multibit wallet file.
+A simple command line tool that changes bytes Keys from a Multibit wallet file.
 The reason this tool exists is because Multibit is out of date and has known bugs.
 Exporting the private keys or wallet words from Multibit and importing them into another wallet may be the only